beckypdata/DataCleaningProject/README.md

 Step 3: Validate that a new dataset named tidydata.txt has been stored in working directory.

-Step 4: Open the compareTidyDatasets.R script, and validate the fileURL reflects the tidy dataset indicated in the Coursera submission.
+Step 4: Open the compareTidyDatasets.R script, and validate the fileURL reflects the tidy dataset indicated in the Coursera submission, or this URL https://s3.amazonaws.com/coursera-uploads/user-3fb4c803aacb94770fd872db/973498/asst-3/bc29cb20b5d311e4b768370a143eec8d.txt

 Step 5: Run the compareTidyDatasets.R script from R console.
 Script downloads the Coursera submitted tidy dataset and compares to the dataset generated in Step #2.
 Result of TRUE will display to console.
 If result displays FALSE, review previous steps to ensure all were followed.